 The Telus Studio is multi‐use space that can function not only as the primary recording space but also as a TV production studio, dance rehearsal space, and a presentation room.
 It is also located within the Jeanne and Peter Lougheed building and occupies 1,600 square foot.

 Walter Phillips Gallery

 Established in 1976, Walter Phillips Gallery is a small but dynamic gallery known for its commitment to emerging forms of art including video and performance.
 The facility features an intimate main lobby ideal for private receptions and offers private group tours of the rotating art exhibitions.

 The neighbouring Margaret Greenham Theatre is an intimate space that accommodates up to 246 people.
 Adjacent to this facility is the Laszlo Funtek Teaching Wing featuring 10 meeting rooms which can accommodate between 10 and 180 people.
-The Club, which seats 140 guests, perfect for intimate presentations in jazz, indie, or cabaret.
+The Club, which seats 140 guests, perfect for intimate presentations.